 3 Functional extension, communication, monitoring systems and Management Information System in place 3.1 Enhanced extension and communication services 3.1.1 Supporting Districts & FBD on Forest and bekeeping related events (Sabasaba, Beekeeping & Tree planting day, Nanenane) 3.1.2 Assists active journalists committed to forest issues to be further involved in forestry related activities to report and learn new concepts emerging in the forest sector - workshops and other forums, dialogues.
-3.1.3 Facilitate development of communication strategy 3.1.4 Develop Extension strategy that taking principles of HRBA and value chain aspect 3.1.5 Support development of National PFM Apex body 3.1.6 Support FBD to develop Extrension materials and documentary packages 3.1.7 Support finalization of Beekeeping Research Master Plan 3.2 Monitoring and Management Information System (MIS) established 3.2.1 Support district & national authorities in monitoring of FORVAC intervations 3.2.2 Develop and introduce the Management Information System 3.2.3 Develop a self-sustaining (by end of programme) Market Information System and monitoring systems to fit in with the ongoing Management Information System activities.
-3.2.4 Update facts and figures of PFM across Tanzania 4 Legal and policy frameworks in forestry supported 4.1 Improved policy and regulatory framework for forest value chain development 4.1 4.1.1 Improved policy and regulatory framework for forest value chain development Support training to increase understanding of policies and laws relevant for CBFM development - 4.1.1 Support training to increase understanding of policies and laws relevant for CBFM development 4.1.1 4.1.2 Support training to increase understanding of policies and laws relevant for CBFM development Updated forest legislation (Forest Act and regulations) 4.1.1 4.1.2 4.1.3 Support training to increase understanding of policies and laws relevant for CBFM development Updated forest legislation (Forest Act and regulations) Support dissermination of New Forest Policy 4.1.1 4.1.2 4.1.3 4.1.4 Support training to increase understanding of policies and laws relevant for CBFM development Updated forest legislation (Forest Act and regulations) Support dissermination of New Forest Policy Support development of Charcoal strategy 4.1.1 4.1.2 4.1.3 4.1.4 4.1.5 Support training to increase understanding of policies and laws relevant for CBFM development Updated forest legislation (Forest Act and regulations) Support dissermination of New Forest Policy Support development of Charcoal strategy Support drafting of Beekeeping Policy 4.1.1 4.1.2 4.1.3 4.1.4 4.1.5 4.1.6 Support training to increase understanding of policies and laws relevant for CBFM development Updated forest legislation (Forest Act and regulations) Support dissermination of New Forest Policy Support development of Charcoal strategy Support drafting of Beekeeping Policy Support finalization of Beekeeping Research Master Plan Facilitate translation of forest related legislation into Kiswahili/popular version and disseminate in the Districts and FORVAC 4.1.1 4.1.2 4.1.3 4.1.4 4.1.5 4.1.6 4.1.7 Support training to increase understanding of policies and laws relevant for CBFM development Updated forest legislation (Forest Act and regulations) Support dissermination of New Forest Policy Support development of Charcoal strategy Support drafting of Beekeeping Policy Support finalization of Beekeeping Research Master Plan Facilitate translation of forest related legislation into Kiswahili/popular version and disseminate in the Districts and FORVAC villages. - 4.1.1 4.1.2 4.1.3 4.1.4 4.1.5 4.1.6 4.1.7 Support training to increase understanding of policies and laws relevant for CBFM development Updated forest legislation (Forest Act and regulations) Support dissermination of New Forest Policy Support development of Charcoal strategy Support drafting of Beekeeping Policy Support finalization of Beekeeping Research Master Plan Facilitate translation of forest related legislation into Kiswahili/popular version and disseminate in the Districts and FORVAC villages.
-Forest law enforcement, forest governance and trade of legally sources timber Capacity building - workshops and focus group discussions to set-up a national action plan for developing the Timber Legality 4.1.1 4.1.2 4.1.3 4.1.4 4.1.5 4.1.6 4.1.7 4.2 Support training to increase understanding of policies and laws relevant for CBFM development Updated forest legislation (Forest Act and regulations) Support dissermination of New Forest Policy Support development of Charcoal strategy Support drafting of Beekeeping Policy Support finalization of Beekeeping Research Master Plan Facilitate translation of forest related legislation into Kiswahili/popular version and disseminate in the Districts and FORVAC villages.
-Forest law enforcement, forest governance and trade of legally sources timber Capacity building - workshops and focus group discussions to set-up a national action plan for developing the Timber Legality Standards that also cover timber production in natural forests including VLFRs Support timber tracking systems: Contribute to a process of reducing number of checkpoints in major highways (option: 4.1.1 4.1.2 4.1.3 4.1.4 4.1.5 4.1.6 4.1.7 4.2 4.2.1 Support training to increase understanding of policies and laws relevant for CBFM development Updated forest legislation (Forest Act and regulations) Support dissermination of New Forest Policy Support development of Charcoal strategy Support drafting of Beekeeping Policy Support finalization of Beekeeping Research Master Plan Facilitate translation of forest related legislation into Kiswahili/popular version and disseminate in the Districts and FORVAC villages.
-Forest law enforcement, forest governance and trade of legally sources timber Capacity building - workshops and focus group discussions to set-up a national action plan for developing the Timber Legality Standards that also cover timber production in natural forests including VLFRs Support timber tracking systems: Contribute to a process of reducing number of checkpoints in major highways (option: merging TFS and District council checkpoints) - focus group discussions, workshops.
-Support to monitor movement of timber (electronic tracking system); review the feasibility of the electronic timber tracking system introduced and piloted by TRAFFIC in 5 checkpoints (Kibiti, Vikindu, Ikwiriri, Nangurukuru and Nyangao) Develop a checkpoint to work as a demonstration/training site for improved checking procedures and technologies, including 4.1.1 4.1.2 4.1.3 4.1.4 4.1.5 4.1.6 4.1.7 4.2.1 4.2.1 4.2.2 Support training to increase understanding of policies and laws relevant for CBFM development Updated forest legislation (Forest Act and regulations) Support dissermination of New Forest Policy Support development of Charcoal strategy Support drafting of Beekeeping Policy Support finalization of Beekeeping Research Master Plan Facilitate translation of forest related legislation into Kiswahili/popular version and disseminate in the Districts and FORVAC villages.
-Forest law enforcement, forest governance and trade of legally sources timber Capacity building - workshops and focus group discussions to set-up a national action plan for developing the Timber Legality Standards that also cover timber production in natural forests including VLFRs Support timber tracking systems: Contribute to a process of reducing number of checkpoints in major highways (option: merging TFS and District council checkpoints) - focus group discussions, workshops.
-Support to monitor movement of timber (electronic tracking system); review the feasibility of the electronic timber tracking system introduced and piloted by TRAFFIC in 5 checkpoints (Kibiti, Vikindu, Ikwiriri, Nangurukuru and Nyangao)
+3.1.3 Facilitate development of communication strategy 3.1.4 Develop Extension strategy that taking principles of HRBA and value chain aspect 3.1.5 Support development of National PFM Apex body 3.1.6 Support FBD to develop Extrension materials and documentary packages 3.1.7 Support finalization of Beekeeping Research Master Plan 3.2 Monitoring and Management Information System (MIS) established 3.2.1 Support district & national authorities in monitoring of FORVAC intervations 3.2.2 Develop and introduce the Management Information System 3.2.3 Develop a self-sustaining (by end of programme) Market Information System and monitoring systems to fit in with the on- going Management Information System activities.
+3.2.4 Update facts and figures of PFM across Tanzania 4 Legal and policy frameworks in forestry supported 4.1 Improved policy and regulatory framework for forest value chain development 4.1.1 Support training to increase understanding of policies and laws relevant for CBFM development 4.1.2 Updated forest legislation (Forest Act and regulations) 4.1.3 Support dissermination of New Forest Policy l I 4.1.4 Support development of Charcoal strategy 4.1.5 Support drafting of Beekeeping Policy 4.1.6 Support finalization of Beekeeping Research Master Plan 4.1.7 Facilitate translation of forest related legislation into Kiswahili/popular version and disseminate in the Districts and FORVAC villages.
+4.2 Forest law enforcement, forest governance and trade of legally sources timber 4.2.1 Capacity building - workshops and focus group discussions to set-up a national action plan for developing the Timber Legality Standards that also cover timber production in natural forests including VLFRs 4.2.2 Support timber tracking systems: Contribute to a process of reducing number of checkpoints in major highways (option: merging TFS and District council checkpoints) - focus group discussions, workshops.
+4.2.3 Support to monitor movement of timber (electronic tracking system); review the feasibility of the electronic timber tracking system introduced and piloted by TRAFFIC in 5 checkpoints (Kibiti, Vikindu, Ikwiriri, Nangurukuru and Nyangao) 4.2.4 Develop a checkpoint to work as a demonstration/training site for improved checking procedures and technologies, including software.
+4.2.5 Comprehensive Capacity Development of relevant stakeholders and development of law enforcement related training material 4.2.6 Assesment of the status of the FLEGT process in Tanzania